Interest Rate predictions for 2026 – what homebuyers need to know

 Interest rates are one of the most important factors you need to research before applying for a home loan.
 They determine what you will pay, over and above the monthly repayments on your home loan.

 The main factor affecting interest rates is the repo rate, which is set by the South African Reserve Bank.
 This determines the prime lending rate, which is the minimum banks will charge for loans.
-What they add to the prime lending rate in your case depends on your financial situation.
+What they add to the prime lending rate, in your case, depends on your financial situation.

 Recent changes to the interest rate